magcode/sem6000-mqtt/README.md

 You need a `sem6000.properties` file where you can configure multiple SEM6000 devices.

 ```
-rootTopic=home                    # the mqtt root topic
+rootTopic=home/mysemdevices       # the mqtt root topic
-refresh=60                        # number of seconds for MQTT status updates.
-Do not go below 60!
 mqttServer=tcp://192.168.0.1      # IP or hostname of your mqtt broker
 logLevel=INFO                     # log level

 sem1.mac=00:00:00:00:00:01        # the mac of your sem6000 device
 sem1.pin=0000                     # the PIN of your sem6000 device
 sem1.name=sem1                    # the name of your sem6000 device, use [a-z0-9]
-sem1.refresh=60                   # the schedule to send status information, seconds.
+sem1.refresh=60                   # the schedule to send MQTT status information, seconds.
 Do not go below 30.

 sem2.mac=00:00:00:00:00:02
 sem2.pin=0000